markusthilo/RoboCopyGui/README.md

 ## Download

 Download the latest release from GitHub and unpack anywhere.
 The application is portable.
-No installation required.
+No installation is required.

+It might be necessary to tweak BitDefender.
+The file robocopygui.exe is incorrectly classified as critical.
+The file can be added as an exception.
+To do so, access the following settings:

+`Settings > Windows Security > Virus & threat protection > Virus & thread protection settings > Manage settings > Exclusions > Add or remove exclusions`

+If the application is run as an administrator, more Robocopy options will work (e.g. /copyall).
+Furthermore, the RoboCopyGui can shut down the system after the copy process is complete.

 ## Language